lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 4. `lem` **MAY** be empty.
 4. If `lem` is empty, it **MUST** contain the `@n` element.

-When one or more witnesses contain readings that are not adopted in the critical text, the `lem` element must be left empty.
+When one or more witnesses contain readings that are not adopted in the critical text, the `lem` element **MUST** be left empty.
 But since there is then no lemma to anchor the apparatus entry in the critical text, another label is needed. `@n` gives the processor a label for this purpose.
 Usually the word preceding the apparatus would be used for that.
 An example of that could look like this:

 ```xml